Friendly0Fire/jpg.sh/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jean-Philippe Guertin is a PhD candidate in computer graphics at the Laboratoire d'informatique graphique of the Université de Montréal (LIGUM).
+His research interests include real-time rendering, light transport, graphics hardware, distribution effects, and virtual reality.
+He has done internships at various prestigious companies specializing in computer graphics and is currently wrapping up his thesis and looking for positions in graphics R&D.